astropy/astropy/docs/coordinates/index.rst

 Distances from the origin (which is system-dependent, but often the Earth center) can also be assigned to a coordinate.
-This specifies a unique point in 3D space, which also allows conversion to cartesian coordinates::
+This specifies a unique point in 3D space, which also allows conversion to Cartesian coordinates::

     >>> c = coord.ICRSCoordinates(ra=10.68458, dec=41.26917,